speced/bikeshed/docs/global-names.md

 Simplified Global Names
 -----------------------

-Not all information needs to be provided in the global name, if there's not currently any ambiguity.
+Not all information needs to be provided in a global name used just to *reference* a term, if there's not currently any ambiguity.
 You may leave off terms from the front, or leave off type information from any term.